 After the cable was activated, there was an average increase of approximately 20% in both the proportion of Chinook smolts that crossed the cable location and the proportion of smolts detected at Bay Bridge south of their normal migration route.
 When comparing all years of data during cable inactivity (2007-2009) vs. activity (2011), cable activation was associated with an average decrease of 11.1 % in the proportion of Chinook smolts that were able to successfully exit San Francisco Bay.
 However, if the unusually high survival year of 2007 is not included, there is only an average decrease in the proportion of successful exits of 2.7% after the cable is activated.
 Cable activity did not predict an increase in the probability of crossing the cable location or in successfully exiting the system, but it did predict an increase in the probability that LFC smolts would be misdirected to Bay Bridge.
-However, misdirection to Bay Bridge did not appear to impede the ability of fish to eventually arrive at the Golden Gate Bridge.
-Although it took longer for smolts to travel between Richmond Bridge and Golden Gate if they were detected at Bay Bridge, their probability of eventually exiting the system was incrased.
-It may be that the most hazardous part of the migration through the SF Bay occurs from Benicia Bridge to past Richmond Bridge.
-Once the fish are able to make it all the way to Bay Bridge, it may be easier for them to navigate to Golden Gate.
-Although misdirection to Bay Bridge significantly increased migration time, cable activity was not significantly related to transit time in any of the three reaches of this system.
+Cable activity was also not significantly related to transit time in any of the three reaches of this system.
 Furthermore, relationships between cable activity and transit rate in LFC were not robust.
 Lastly, after the cable was activated, distance to cable remained the only significant factor predicting the first detection location of Chinook smolts at an array.
 Taken together, these results indicate that Chinook salmon smolts may be attracted to the cable after activation (increased probability of misdirections to the Bay Bridge, importance of closeness to cable in first presence analysis), but they do not appear to be impeded from successfully migrating through the San Francisco Bay.
 However, it is important to emphasize that only one year of LFC smolt data was available after the cable was activated (2011).
 Additional study years would be required to more confidently address the question of how high voltage direct current cables impact salmonid migrations.